exercism/cpp/exercises/binary-search/README.md

 ## Getting Started

-Make sure you have read [the C++ page](http://exercism.io/languages/cpp) on exercism.io.
+Make sure you have read the [Installing](https://exercism.io/tracks/cpp/installation) and [Running the Tests](https://exercism.io/tracks/cpp/tests) pages for C++ on exercism.io.
 This covers the basic information on setting up the development environment expected by the exercises.

 ## Passing the Tests